Do Go On - 369 - The Night Witches

 That is a bit of fun.

-May I thank some people?
+May I think some people?

-I really wish you would.
+I would really wish you would.

-I would love to thank.
+I would love to think.

 From Stockport in Manchester.

-Oh, hello, um, from Stockport.
+Oh, hello, from Stockport.

-Wait, do it.
+Why, do it.

-What's one of the Gallaghers?
+What's one of the Gallagher's?

 I don't know.